buddhist-uni/buddhist-uni.github.io/_content/monographs/in-the-hope-of-nibbana_king-winston.md

 pages: 298
 ---

-This somewhat dated and difficult but observant accounting was one of the first monographs in English to attempt a thorough presentation of Buddhist Ethics as it was taught and understood from within the living tradition.
+This somewhat dated and difficult but observant account was one of the first monographs in English to attempt a thorough presentation of Buddhist Ethics as it was taught and understood from within the living tradition.
 Today, it has the primary redeeming quality of being one of the few such works freely available online.